Best Loans for Bad Credit in December 2024

 Bad credit loans generally come with fixed rates and are offered by lenders willing to loan you funds despite your limiting credit rating.
 You can use these types of loans to build credit so you can eventually become eligible for better loan terms and other financial opportunities.

-What is considered a bad credit score?
+What is a bad credit score?

 Whatever the reason, lenders often consider your credit score as a signal of your creditworthiness, or how likely you are to pay them back.
-As a result, poor-credit borrowers often have to pay higher APR rates than those with good or excellent credit.
+As a result, poor-credit borrowers often pay higher APR rates than those with good or excellent credit.

 If you’re looking for a personal loan, here are some of our most recent statistics on what kind of APR you may expect based on your credit score.

-How to get a bad credit loan
+How to find a bad credit loan with LendingTree

 Where to find bad credit loans